 For presenters, interacting with the audience using these zones of physical space may vary depending on how wide the conference room or stage is.

-For speech trainer Olivia Mitchell, you can interact and maximize your space in a number of ways: plan out your position on the stage, use a stage timeline, or move along with the flow of your speech.
+For speech trainer Olivia Mitchell, you can interact and maximize your space in a number of ways, including planning out your position on the stage, using a stage timeline, or moving along with the flow of your speech.

-Understanding the benefits of utilizing stage space helps you build an effective relationship with your audience.
+Understanding the benefits of using stage space helps you build an effective relationship with your audience.

 It Adds Impact